The Archives of the Languages of the World: History

-Scope and Holdings
+Scope and holdings

 More than 300 languages or language groups are represented in the 207 field collections of the Archives.
 Many of the languages documented in the Archives are endangered or moribund.
 The collection consists of approximately 2350 recordings on tape and 275 recordings on instantaneous discs made between the 1930s and the mid-1970s.
 The collections consist of linguistic documentation such as recordings of word lists, vocabulary elicitations, discussions of grammar, and narratives, and these recordings are accompanied by indexes, transcriptions, and published articles resulting from the analysis of the field research.

-Searching the Holdings
+Searching the holdings

-Holdings of the Archives of the Languages of the World are cataloged at the collection level and can be found by searching the Indiana University online library catalog, IUCAT with an author search of "Indiana University Bloomington.
+Holdings of the Archives of the Languages of the World are cataloged at the collection level and can be found by searching the Indiana University online library catalog with an author search of "Indiana University Bloomington.
 Archives of the Languages of the World".
 A print catalog and finding aid for the collections in the Archives of the Languages of the World was created in 1988 by staff of the Archives of Traditional Music and the Indiana University Department of Anthropology.